sabooji/open-banking-api-java/README.md

 # Java SDK for the Open Banking (UK) APIs

-A Java SDK for TPPs and the develop community to integrate with UK ASPSPs (banks and other implementers of the UK Open Banking standards).
+A Java SDK for TPPs and the developer community to integrate with UK ASPSPs (banks and other implementers of the UK Open Banking API standards).

 ## Links